 The economic benefits of the plan are generated by reductions in coastal storm damages.
 The benefits described in this section do not include land loss and recreation benefits, which are discussed later in this appendix.
 As described in Table 4-4, the model results suggest that the alternative is effective at reducing coastal storm damages in the study area, caused primarily by erosion.
 In the with-project condition, 44% of damages are prevented within the entire study area.
-Within the 2.6 mile Recommended Plan fill area, spanning Beach-fx reaches 104 to 116, 71% of damages are prevented.
-This area contains a number of residences and commercial structures, including 105 single family residences, 9 multi-family residences, and 5 commercial structures.
+Within the 2.6 mile TSP fill area, spanning Beach-fx reaches 104 to 116, 71% of damages are prevented.